 Mr. Schimizzi stacked the exams and the Scantron sheets into a neat pile and locked them in the drawer of his desk.
 The previous year, Laura Little had lost her job because she left exams on her desk for a minute or two, some student had stolen one, and every junior in the B day classes, with a few exceptions, had gotten 100% on the Midterm.
 The cheaters hadn’t been smart enough to get a few wrong, just for appearances’ sake.
-While Schimizzi hated the district-mandated midterms, based as they were on the absurd state-mandated Common Core tests, one had to play by the rules in this day of the curricular Thought Police in the state and federal Departments of Miseducation.
+While Schimizzi hated the Vichy district-mandated midterms based on the invalid state-mandated tests based on the puerile Common Core “standards,” one had to play by the rules in this day of the curricular Thought Police in the state and federal Departments of Miseducation.

 A girl, Krysten Kingsley, had lingered behind at her desk after the bell rang.
 She was taking her sweet time arranging stuff in her backpack.
 She zipped it up and approached her English teacher.